 Capabilities

 We apply operations research, simulation science, and real-time systems engineering to build software that works in real life, not just on paper.
+We live next to the EHRs that are already deployed.
+We don't try to replace them.

 Routing, dispatch, and resource placement for distributed workforces